 The impression I’ve gotten from listening to first hand accounts is that Jack Tramiel was a “penny wise, pound foolish” hard ass.
 I don’t get a sense that he had a creative spirit.
 His strategy, as it was when he was at the helm at Commodore, was to sell machines to a mass market.
 For whatever reason, it worked out for several years in Europe, where Atari was one of the dominant sellers of computers.
 In the U.S. it didn’t work out.
 I remember asking Darryl about this, and in his view Atari was just a tax write-off for the Tramiels.
 Jack Tramiel was set to retire, and just didn’t have the motivation to really make Atari do well.
 That was his theory anyway.

 As I’ve mentioned before, Atari stopped producing computers in late 1993.
-The company continued on, trying to compete in the video game market, but dying a slow death, until it was finally “retired” in the sale to JTS, in 1996.
+The company continued on, trying to compete in the video game market, but dying a slow death, until it was finally “retired” in its sale to JTS (a disk drive manufacturer) in 1996.

 The Amiga